Korhrob/PersonalUnityProject/README.md

 # PersonalUnityProject

-Collection of misc scripts and art from my personal project.
+Collection of misc scripts and game art from my personal project.
-A lot of the scripts were quickly put together for a prove of concept and should be refined for further use and general readability.
+A lot of the scripts and vfx were quickly put together for a prove of concept and should be refined for further use and general readability.